 Confidentiality of Consortium and Third Party Information.

-Contractor shall maintain the confidentiality of all confidential records and information, including information relating to the Project, billings, Consortium records, and third party applicant/participant records and information (Program Data) in compliance with all applicable: (i) federal and State laws, rules, and regulations, including California Civil Code Section 1798.82 and California Welfare and Institutions Code Section 10850; (ii) all local County ordinances; (iii) Consortium guidelines, directives, policies and procedures relating to confidentiality and information security of all Program Data (including any breach of the security of the CalSAWS System, such as any unauthorized acquisition of Program Data that compromises the security, confidentiality, or integrity of personal information); or (iv) written direction from the Consortium regarding the protection of specific non Program Data.
+Contractor shall maintain the confidentiality of all confidential records and information, including information relating to the Project, billings, Consortium records, and third party applicant/participant records and information (Program Data) in compliance with all applicable: (i) federal and State laws, rules, and regulations, including California Civil Code Section 1798.82 and California Welfare and Institutions Code Section 10850; (ii) all local County ordinances; and (iii) Consortium written guidelines, directives, policies and procedures relating to confidentiality and information security of all Program Data (including any breach of the security of the CalSAWS System, such as any unauthorized acquisition of Program Data that compromises the security, confidentiality, or integrity of personal information); or (iv) written direction from the Consortium regarding the protection of specific non Program Data.
 To the extent that such Consortium policies and procedures change, the Consortium will make reasonable efforts to promptly notify Contractor of updated information and Contractor shall thereafter comply with such information.
 All records and information pertaining to persons applying for or receiving assistance and/or Services are confidential and are, and shall remain, owned by the individual County from which the information emanated, and no information related to any individual case or cases shall be in any way disclosed to anyone except to designated Consortium employees, California Department of Social Services (CDSS) staff or Counties’ employees without the prior written authorization from the Consortium Executive Director or designee.
 Contractor shall inform all of its officers, employees, and agents providing Services under this Agreement of the confidentiality provisions of this Agreement.
 Contractor shall provide to the Consortium an executed Contractor Employee Acknowledgment, Confidentiality, and Intellectual Property Agreement (Exhibit D) for each of its employees performing work under this Agreement.
 Further, Contractor shall provide to the Consortium an executed Subcontractor Employee Acknowledgment, Confidentiality, and Intellectual Property Assignment Agreement (Exhibit E) for each employee of each Subcontractor performing any work under a Consortium approved subcontract in accordance with Section 6.9.
-Contractor shall comply with, implement, adhere to and align with, track, and report on all applicable State, federal, and CalSAWS standards, regulations, guidelines and requirements in place as of the Execution Date.
+Contractor shall comply with, implement, adhere to and align with, track, and report on all applicable State, federal, and CalSAWS standards, regulations, guidelines and requirements in place as of the the date of the Contractor’s Proposal, and thereafter shall update its compliance obligations to adhere to any changes in applicable State, federal and CalSAWS standards, regulations, guidelines, and requirements.
 These include, but are not limited to, Social Security Administration (Technical System Security Requirements), NIST, ADA, and California SIMM / SAM requirements.

 HIPAA Compliance.